 Be sure to check distortion for both left and right inputs when modifying the stereo generator.

 I used a Marconi 2305 modulation meter to evaluate the overall ST-1000A distortion, which includes the distortion of the internal oscillator and stereo modulator plus that of the varactor frequency modulator.
 The Marconi contains a wideband, low-distortion, charge-pump FM detector.
-To check its own residual distortion, I built a pulse-count FM detector and attached it to the Marconi's 1.5-MHz IF output.
+To check its own residual distortion, I built a pulse-count FM detector and attached it to the Marconi's 1.5 MHz IF output.
 I looked at an FM signal with multiple harmonics below −60 dB.
 The harmonic spectrum was identical for the pulse counter and the Marconi detector, except for some difference in second-harmonic levels below −70 dB.

 This shows the demodulated distortion products around 38 kHz.
 All are less than −82 dB.

 When switching from mono to stereo, the pilot increases total deviation.
 To keep the deviation constant, you must reduce the internal oscillator level.
 The ST-1000A will do this automatically if you install an optional resistor in the pads provided.
-One end of the resistor is at the junction of R120 and C54.
+One end of the resistor connects to the junction of R120 and C54.
 Function switch section S1-6 grounds the other end in stereo mode, forming a voltage divider that lowers the internal oscillator level.

 The yellow rectangles outline the pads for the optional resistor.
 In my ST-1000A, 160kΩ equalized mono and stereo deviation for a 9% pilot.
 This resistor is not mentioned in the ST-1000A manual nor shown in the regular schematic, but it is indicated as R206 on the option M3 schematic with a value of 47kΩ.